SESYNC-ci/sesync-ci.github.io/lesson/lesson-badge-defns.md

 [![lifecycle](https://img.shields.io/badge/lifecycle-beta-blue.svg)](https://github.com/orgs/SESYNC-ci/projects/2)

 * **These lessons are complete but likely have open issues and need improvement.**
-*  Generally, for lessons that have been used and do not contain entirely outdated material, but are not suited for or ready to be linked on cyberhelp lesson page for a broad audience.
+* Generally, for lessons that have been used in a workshop and do not contain entirely outdated material, but issues any issues that arise will likely not be addressed unless the lesson is planned to be used in a workshop.
+May rely on access to sesync infrastructure, have outstanding issues to improve content.
+* Consider including in the /lesson page on cyberhelp
 * Add to top of lesson: *Note: This lesson is in beta status!
 It may have open issues that have not yet been addressed.*

 ## Stable